 The secret to a perfect pie?
 An amazing crust.
 And for that, you’ll need a pie bird.
 This old-school secret helps excess moisture escape from your pie, leaving the crust nice and crisp.
 For more secrets, check out these baking tips straight out of Amish country.

 While an electric iron may first come to mind when you hear “waffle maker,” there’s a manual version, too.
 This stovetop waffle iron lets you cook waffles right on the stovetop.
 Go ahead and grab our recipe for Amish Waffles—and some maple syrup—then get ready to dig in!

 Nothing beats fresh butter—and the joy of churning it yourself.
 While modern cooks might use a stand mixer, this handheld butter churner requires nothing more than good ol’ fashioned muscle.
 Kids will enjoy turning the handle—and devouring the fruits of their labor on freshly baked Amish bread.

 Cast-iron cookware is hearty and perfect for using over an open flame—making it a top pick in Amish kitchens.
-We’re fond of this 2-piece set that features both a 10-inch and 12-inch skillet.
-Each pan is triple-seasoned for a nonstick cooking surface, and its durable, American-made construction will last a lifetime.
+We’re fond of this cast-iron skillet.
+Available in a variety of sizes, each pan is pre-seasoned for a nonstick cooking surface, and its durable, American-made construction will last a lifetime.
 Get started with our best cast-iron skillet recipes.